The Future Of The Affordable Care Act In A Supreme Court Without Ginsburg

 Adult children under age 26 would no longer be guaranteed the right to remain on their parents' health plans, and Medicare patients would lose enhanced prescription drug coverage.
 Women would lose guaranteed access to birth control at no out-of-pocket cost.

-But a sudden elimination would impact more than just patients.
+But a sudden elimination would affect more than just patients.
 Insurance companies, drug companies, hospitals and doctors all have changed the way they do business because of incentives and penalties in the health law.
 If it's struck down, many of the "rules of the road" would be wiped away, including billing and payment mechanisms.

 A new Democratic president could not drop the lawsuit, because the Trump administration is not the plaintiff (the GOP attorneys general are).
 But a Democratic Congress and president could in theory make the entire issue go away by reinstating the penalty for failure to have insurance, even at a minimal amount.
 For now, however, nothing is a sure thing as far as the health law goes.